Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

 description: Description of the job

 In a clustered configuration one or more workspaces is stored in a shared, clustered storage.
-See C for more information.
+See Clustering for more information.
 Cluster nodes (Magnolia instances) access the clustered workspace rather than their own workspaces.
 This can lead to a situation where multiple scheduled jobs attempt to access the same content simultaneously and a lockup occurs.
 To avoid this situation, identify the cluster nodes and run the job on only one node.

 magnolia.clusteridproperty in the

 magnolia.propertiesfile of the cluster node.
 The file is in the